GenieTim/genieblog.ch/source/_posts_en/2018/2018-05-29-what-not-to-forget-when-improving-load-symfony.md

 * Do not compress HTML, only JS & CSS
-* As your application is PHP anyway, just add the 'defer' atrribute to all JavaScripts possible
+* As your application is PHP anyway, add the 'defer' atrribute to all JavaScripts possible
 * Even though you are using Doctrine, you have to remember to add indices to your database columns